NetApp-StorageGRID/StorageGRID-PowerShell-Module/README.md

 The recommended way to install the PowerShell Module is through the new Install-Module Cmdlet available since PowerShell 5.
 Consider installing [PowerShell 5](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or [PowerShell 6](https://github.com/PowerShell/PowerShell#get-powershell).
 PowerShell 6 now supports Linux, Mac OS X and Windows.

-By default PowerShell 5 and later have the official [Microsoft PowerShell Gallery](https://www.powershellgallery.com/) defined as installation source, but it is marked as `Untrusted`.
+By default PowerShell 5 and later have the official [Microsoft PowerShell Gallery](https://www.powershellgallery.com/) defined as installation source, but it is marked as `Untrusted` by default.
 To install the Cmdlets you need to trust this installation source using

 ```powershell
 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted
 ```

 The StorageGRID Webscale Cmdlets are code signed.
-PowerShell (**currently only on Windows!**) can verify the code signature and only run signed code.
+PowerShell (**currently only on Windows!**) can verify the code signature and only run code signed with a trusted certificate.
 To run the Cmdlets you need to ensure that your execution policy is set to either `AllSigned`, `RemoteSigned`, `Unrestricted`, `Bypass`.
 It is recommended to use `RemoteSigned`.

 ```powershell
 Get-ExecutionPolicy